Emergency Department/Urgent Care

 A Level IV trauma center.
 Our medical and nursing staff are specially trained and certified to evaluate and effectively manage all types of illness and injury, including cardiac trauma emergencies.
 With 11 rescue squads transporting to Langlade Hospital, we provide 24-hour Laboratory, Imaging, and Respiratory care services.
 We work collaboratively with law enforcement, social services, mobile crisis services, clergy, and public health.
-In addition, we serve as the 24-hour Lifeline Response Center serving seven counties.

 In the event a patient requires more advanced treatment at a tertiary care center, emergency patients are stabilized and appropriate transfer of care is arranged to a Level I or Level II hospital.
 Langlade Hospital is capable of air ambulance services utilizing Spirit of Marshfield, Eagle III or MedEvac medical services.

 The Urgent Care Clinic is open seven days a week.

 Monday through Friday 10am-9pm

 The Urgent Care Clinic at Langlade Hospital provides after hours, non-emergent medical care seven days a week.
 No appointment is necessary.
 Why wait, just walk in.